icopy-site/awesome/docs/awesome/awesome-productivity.md

 - [ShortLib](https://shortlib.netlify.app/) - Collection of hundreds of shortcuts for Windows, Mac and Linux.
 - [The Bullet Journal](https://bulletjournal.com/) - A pen and paper method that turns a simple notebook into a highly efficient productivity tool.
 - [Zen Habits](https://zenhabits.net/) - Blog by Leo Babauta with topics such as simplifying life.
+- [Productive Fish](https://productive.fish/) - Useful articles on how to be more productive, study effectively and improve well-being.

 ## Books